steveeri/Two-Zero-Four-Eight-SWIFT/README.md

 # Two-Zero-Four-Eight-SWIFT
-An iOS version of the classic 2048 game.
+## An iOS Swift version of the classic 2048 game.

-# Two-Zero-Four-Eight-KOTLIN

-## Android Kotlin version of the classic 2048 game.

 ![Screenshot](screenshot-2048.png)